-MS 6581-Missions Practicum
+MS 6581-6582 Missions Practicums

-The Missiology Practicum (MS-6581) seeks to provide students with on-the-field training under a school authorized seasoned field missionary over a two-month period.
+The Missiology Practicums (MS 6581 and MS 6582) seek to provide students with forty hours of on-the-field training under a school authorized seasoned field missionary.
 The student will receive instruction by a missionary or ministry action coordinator that includes the following: observe and participate in ministry opportunities in a missions setting (church plant or ministry site), benefit from regular debriefing sessions, and learn best practices in accomplishing the core missionary task.